-In addition to offering a commuter benefit, employers must:
+In addition to offering commuter benefits, employers must:

-- Designate a commuter benefits coordinator (typically an employee already handling payroll/benefits) - Submit an online registration form to the Air District/ MTC and update their registration information on an annual basis - Notify employees of the commuter benefit option and make that option available - Maintain records to document implementation of the commuter benefit
+- Designate a commuter benefits coordinator (typically an employee already handling payroll/benefits). - Submit an online registration form to the Air District/ MTC and update their registration information on an annual basis. - Notify employees of the commuter benefit option to all employees and make that option regularly available. - Maintain records to document implementation of the commuter benefit(s). - Provide an annual update to the registration system.

-Employers may also be asked to provide information requested by the Air District/MTC for program evaluation purposes.
+Employers may also be asked to provide information requested by the Air District/MTC for program evaluation purposes such as: number of employees utilizing commuter benefits, methods used to promote commuter benefits to employees, and updates/enhancements made to the commuter benefits program.